seance/paraverse/pages/equipment.md

 To check whether a piece of equipment becomes in *disrepair*, roll a `d20`.
 If the roll value is *greater than* the *durability* of the piece of equipment, it becomes in disrepair.

-A piece of equipment that fails its disrepair check has its durability value reduced by `1` permanently.
+A piece of equipment that becomes in disrepair has its durability value reduced by `1` permanently.

 When it reaches zero, that piece of equipment becomes unusable and broken beyond repair.

+### Field Repair Resolution

+A piece of equipment in disrepair can be restored to full functionality using the [Field repair](characters#list-of-skills) skill during a [rest](time-and-space#rest) or [camp](time-and-space#camp).

+Repairing a piece does not restore its lost durability &mdash; this effect is permanent.

+The target difficulty for repairing a single piece of equipment is its current durability value, to a minimum of zero.

 ## Equipment Special Traits